Nobody in His Right Mind Would've Left Her

 "Nobody in His Right Mind Would've Left Her" is a song written by Dean Dillon, and recorded by American country music singer George Strait.
 It was released in April 1986 as the first single from the album #7.
 The song was originally recorded by Dillon, whose version peaked at number 25 on Billboard's Hot Country Singles & Tracks chart in 1980.

 Content

-The song tells the story of a guy that broke up with a girl.
-He was the one that told her he had to move on and now he’s the one crying over the loss.
+The male narrator of the song recounts how he broke up with a woman, but has now realized that he still loves her and regrets ending the relationship, and hopes to someday be able to forget her.

 Critical reception

 Kevin John Coyne of Country Universe gave the song a B+ grade, calling it a "standard country weeper with a mouthful of a title."
 He goes on to say that Strait "is able to close the gap, which makes songs that would sound odd in another singer’s hands sound a bit surprising but still completely natural in Strait’s."